thuruht/farwhy_uni/MENU_MANAGEMENT_SYSTEM.md

 ## Usage Guidelines

-### Creating a New Menu
+### Creating a New Menu Item

 1. Navigate to the "Venue Settings" section in the admin dashboard
-2. Click on "Menu Management"
+2. Click on the venue tab (Farewell or Howdy)
-3. Click "Create New Menu"
-4. Enter the menu name and venue
-5. Click "Save"

-### Adding Categories

-1. Open a menu in the editor
-2. Click "Add Category"
-3. Enter the category name and description
-4. Click "Save"

-### Adding Menu Items

-1. Open a menu in the editor
-2. Select a category
-3. Click "Add Item"
+3. Click "Add Menu Item"
-4. Enter the item name, description, and price
+4. Enter the item name, price, category, and description
-5. Set availability and special status as needed
-6. Click "Save"
+5. Click "Add Item"

 ### Editing Menu Items

-1. Click on an item in the menu editor
+1. In the Venue Settings section, find the item in the menu list
+2. Click the "Edit" button
-2. Edit the item details
+3. Update the item details
-3. Click "Save"
+4. Click "Update Item"

+### Deleting Menu Items

+1. In the Venue Settings section, find the item in the menu list
+2. Click the "Delete" button
+3. Confirm the deletion

 ## Styling Preservation

 The menu management system preserves the unique styling of the original menu through:

-1. **CSS Mapping**: Specific CSS classes for each menu section
+1. **CSS Classes**: Maintaining the original CSS classes for menu display
-2. **Custom Renderers**: Special rendering logic for different item types
-3. **Style Templates**: Predefined templates for consistent styling
+2. **Original Layout**: Preserving the two-column layout design
+3. **Font Styling**: Keeping the custom fonts and typography
+4. **Image Assets**: Using the original menu header images and illustrations

 ## Future Enhancements

 Planned enhancements for the menu management system include:

+1. **Drag-and-Drop Ordering**: Add ability to reorder menu items via drag-and-drop
-1. **Image Support**: Add images for menu items
+2. **Image Support**: Add images for menu items
-2. **Seasonal Menus**: Support for time-limited seasonal menus
+3. **Seasonal Specials**: Support for marking items as seasonal specials
-3. **Menu Versioning**: Track changes to menus over time
+4. **Menu Versioning**: Track changes to menus over time
-4. **Nutrition Information**: Add nutritional data to menu items
-5. **Allergen Tags**: Mark items with common allergens
+5. **Rich Text Descriptions**: Add support for formatted text in item descriptions

 ## Troubleshooting

 Common issues and their solutions:

-1. **Menu Not Displaying**: Check that the menu API is responding correctly
+1. **Menu Not Displaying**: Verify the API endpoints are working properly and check browser console for errors
-2. **Items Out of Order**: Verify the display_order values for categories and items
+2. **API Errors**: Check that the menu item has all required fields (name, price, category)
-3. **Styling Issues**: Ensure the CSS for menu display is properly loaded
+3. **Pricing Format**: Ensure prices are entered without the dollar sign for consistent formatting

-For additional support, contact the development team.
+4. **Static Fallback**: If dynamic content fails to load, the system will display static menu content

-**Last Updated**: June 22, 2025
+**Last Updated**: June 30, 2025